Werner-Staeblein/Project-2-modified-resubmit/README.md

 4. **[JSlint](https://www.jslint.com/) - Javascript validation**

-Using JSLint validator mostly shows warnings primarily suggesting to use double quotes and not single quotes
+Using JSLint validator mostly shows warnings primarily suggesting to use double quotes and not single quotes.
+When using the clickable option 'single' these warnings do not appear.
+Following the first round of JS Lint testing, I reduced the comments for functions in the code to less than 80 characters.
+For the linting itself, I used the option 'long' to allow the linter to accept JS code that goes beyond 80 characters.

 ![JS Lint Validator](readme_assets/JS_Lint_Screenshot.png)